AufieroG/PETase-scoring/README.md

 ### Retrain the model (optional)

-To rebuild the model from your own training data, replace `dataset.csv` — keep the filename, or edit `DATA_PATH` at the top of `PET_train.py` — then run:
+To rebuild the model from your own training data, replace 'dataset.csv' - keep the filename, or edit `DATA_PATH` at the top of `PET_train.py` — then run:

 ```bash
 python PET_train.py